matteobaccan/owner/docs/event-support.md

 The HotReload is a cool feature, however it would be nice to know which properties has changed so that you can re-configure only the affected services.

-This is why OWNER implements a feature rich event system that allow the user to know when a reload event occurs, when a property is changed, and also let the user to check if the new value is compliant to a certain requirement and, if not to rollback the property change or the entire change set.
+This is why OWNER implements a feature rich event system that allows to know when a reload event occurs, when a property is changed, and lets you to check if the new value is compliant to your application requirements and, if not, you can rollback the property change or the entire change set.

 Listening for Reloads
 ---------------------